Donella by Katherine Dinger © Fantasy Flight Games

 A Clash of Kings

-Lady Donella learns that the Ramsay Snow, the Bastard of Bolton, is massing men at the Dreadfort.
-Since the Boltons' lands are bordering hers, this raises Lady Donella's suspicions about his intentions.
-When she sends someone to ask him about them, he replies that no Bolton would be questioned by a woman.
-She loathes that Ramsay acts like he is a trueborn Bolton.
+When Lady Donella sends someone to ask Ramsay Snow about his massing men at the Dreadfort, Ramsay replies that no Bolton would be questioned by a woman.
+Donella loathes that Ramsay acts like he is a trueborn Bolton.

 A Dance with Dragons

-Within the crypts of Winterfell, Lady Barbrey Dustin tells Theon Greyjoy that the Hornwood men who are at Winterfell for Ramsay's wedding and its upcoming siege have not forgotten how Ramsay treated Lady Donella.
+Ramsay, Lord of the Hornwood, weds "Arya Stark" (actually Jeyne Poole) so he can claim Winterfell.
+Within the crypts of Winterfell, Barbrey Dustin, Lady of Barrowton, tells Theon that the Hornwood men who are at Winterfell for Ramsay's wedding have not forgotten how Ramsay treated Lady Donella.

 - See the Donella Hornwood calculation.